rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/07-Rich_Text_Competition-KAIST.md

 The representation of a word using the model is obtained considering its context.
 The KAIST team had the assumption that research methods have dependencies and constraints with words that appear in their surrounding context.
 Therefore, the conditional random field [@lafferty2001conditional] layer in this model is suitable for detecting research methods by jointly tagging the whole sentence, instead of independently tagging each word.

 For this task, the research method phrases that appeared in the training set were marked using as reference the list of research methods provided by the competition.
 Then, the training set was represented in CoNLL 2003 format [@tjong2003introduction], using IOB tag (Inside, Outside, Beginning) to train the model.
 Every token was labeled as B-RS if the token is the beginning of a research method, I-RS if it is inside a research method but not the first token, or O otherwise.
+Training the model took one day approximately using a CPU AMD Ryzen 7 2700, a GPU Nvidia GeForce GTX 1050 Ti, and 8GB RAM memory

 What worked and what didn’t
 ===========================